 Car Accident Law—California Motor Vehicle Code.

-By Ehline Law Firm PC – Motor Vehicle Code 20001, states that should a driver cause or is involved in an accident, he or she must immediately stop at the scene.
+By Ehline Law Firm.
+California Vehicle Code 20001 says drivers in accidents must immediately stop at the scene.
 If a driver leaves the scene by driving away it is a crime.
-Especially true is in the event the occupants, of the other vehicles, may have gotten injured, while it may seem irresponsible, it is also against the law.
-These rules are outlined in vehicle codes 20001, 20003 and 20004.
+Especially true is in the event the occupants, of the other vehicles, may have gotten injured.
+These rules get outlined in vehicle codes 20001, 20003 and 20004.

-Motor Vehicle Code 21058, involves when physician’s vehicles display the insignia that indicates they are a licensed medical professional.
+This section applies when physician’s vehicles display the insignia that indicates they are a licensed medical professional.
 This comes in when they are driving to a medical emergency call.
 Then the driver is exempt from speeding laws.

 Motor Vehicle Code 21100.3 outlines how drivers are required to obey the directions of authorized traffic control officers.

-Motor Vehicle Code 21200, applies to bicycle riders on roadways, giving them all of the same rights as motor vehicle drivers, and are also subject to the duties of drivers.
-This includes issues like riding under the influence, although some provisions may not be applicable to bicycles, the way they are to drivers.
+Section 21200, applies to bicycle riders on roadways.
+It gives them the same rights as motor vehicle drivers, and are also subject to the duties of drivers.
+This includes issues like riding under the influence.
+Although some provisions may not be applicable to bicycles, the way they are to drivers.